INDICATIONS

 • Persistently elevated LDL-C (≥100 mg/dL [≥2.6 mmol/L] despite maximally tolerated statin therapy + ezetimibe)

-See How Repatha® Can Help Your Established CVD Patients Achieve Treatment Goals
+See How Repatha® Can Help Your Patients With Known ASCVD Achieve Treatment Goals

 play icon